danjhd/imagebuilder-customresource/README.md

 If you wish to review the actual code for this Lambda function feel free to do so.
 It is written in Python and should be pretty easy to follow if you "speak Python".
 In this section we will describe exactly what it does so that it can be understood how it works.
 This function is written to use the standard format used by a CloudFormation Custom Resource Lambda function.
 As such it can take input parameters directly from a CloudFormation Template.
 In this case the only parameter used is a `Tags` parameter.
 This parameter is a list of AWS tags.
 An example of how to format this is shown later.
 The Lambda function uses the `DescribeImages` API to list the AMIs that have matching tags to those provided in the Parameters.
-The way it calls the `DescribeImages` API differs slightly depending on which template you deployed above:
+It calls the `DescribeImages` API in two different ways:
-  - `template-copied-amis.yaml` The Lambda function first assumes the IAM Role called `EC2ImageBuilderDistributionCrossAccountRole` [link](https://docs.aws.amazon.com/imagebuilder/latest/userguide/cross-account-dist.html) in the target account before it calls `DescribeImages`.
+- For *copied* AMIs it first assumes the IAM Role called `EC2ImageBuilderDistributionCrossAccountRole` [link](https://docs.aws.amazon.com/imagebuilder/latest/userguide/cross-account-dist.html) in the target account before it calls `DescribeImages`.
 This means that the AMIs the Lambda function returns are ones available in the target account.
-  - `template-shared-amis.yaml` In this scenario an assume role is not needed instead it calls `DescribeImages` in its own account.
+- For *shared* AMIs it calls `DescribeImages` in its own account.
 This is because these AMIs are only shared and so cross account access is not required.
 This Lambda function also verifies the AMIs returned have been shared with the account to ensure no non-shared AMIs matching the tags will be returned.
-Finally, once it has a list of AMIs the Lambda function finds the most recent one (using `CreationDate`) and returns just that AMI as a JSON object.
+Finally, once it has both lists of AMIs (shared and copied) the Lambda function finds the most recent one (using `CreationDate`) and returns just that AMI as a JSON object.
 This in turns gets returned to CloudFormation for us.

 ### 6 - Consuming the Custom Resource